Jordan Dechtman | November 17, 2025

 The best use of these funds for you will vary a great deal based on personal preference and financial goals.

 In general, it is a good idea to pay down your debt first.
 However, if you have an extremely low interest rate on a debt obligation and you can get a better interest rate on an investment, it might make sense to invest rather than pay off your debt.
-Keep in mind that these situations are rare—in most cases, paying off your debt is the best use of excess cash.
+Keep in mind that these situations are rare—in most cases, paying off your debt is a wise use of excess cash.

 Potential short-term uses for these funds might include things like: